-When taking the train from Berlin to Hamburg, you can choose to depart from train stations like Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
-Your journey can end in train stations such as Hamburg Hbf, Hamburg-Altona and Hamburg-Harburg.
+When taking a train from Berlin, you have a couple of train stations you can depart from including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When you arrive in Hamburg, your train can arrive in train stations including Hamburg Hbf, Hamburg-Altona and Hamburg-Harburg.

-Omio customers who travel this route most frequently depart from Berlin Hbf and arrive in Hamburg Hbf.
+Omio customers travelling this route book their trains from Berlin Hbf to Hamburg Hbf.

-Passengers travelling this route most often arrive at Hamburg Hbf and need to travel approximately 1 mile (s) / 2 km from the train station to the city centre in Hamburg.
+Passengers arriving in Hamburg most often arrive at Hamburg Hbf and need to travel around 1.6 miles (2.6 km) from this train station to the city centre.

 Here are some other resources that might have the information you need